YouGotJaked/IO-Hash/README.md

 ### helper.c

+This file, along with `helper.h`, contains all of the functions to be used in the preceeding functions.
+It also contains the structure declaration `data` used to hold the strings, string length, and hash values.

 ## Analysis

 1. How would you use such a program to detect duplicate strings (without modifying the programs themselves, but only using operations conducted on their output)?